port-labs/port-docs/docs/create-self-service-experiences/setup-backend/webhook/port-execution-agent/installation-methods/argocd.md

 # ArgoCD

-Let's dive in to a walkthrough on how to install the Port execution agent in your Kubernetes cluster.
+This page will walk you through the installation of the Port execution agent in your Kubernetes cluster using ArgoCD, utilizing it's [Helm Capabilities](https://argo-cd.readthedocs.io/en/stable/user-guide/helm/).

 :::info
-You can observe the helm chart with the full installation [here](https://github.com/port-labs/helm-charts/tree/main/charts/port-agent).
+You can observe the Helm chart and the available parameters [here](https://github.com/port-labs/helm-charts/tree/main/charts/port-agent).
 :::

 :::note prerequisites

+- [Helm](https://helm.sh) must be installed to use the chart.
+Please refer to the Helm [documentation](https://helm.sh/docs/intro/install/) for further details about the installation.
 - [ArgoCD](https://argoproj.github.io/cd/) must be installed in your Kubernetes cluster.
-Please refer to ArgoCD's [documentation](https://argo-cd.readthedocs.io/en/stable/) for further details on the installation;
+Please refer to ArgoCD's [documentation](https://argo-cd.readthedocs.io/en/stable/getting_started/#1-install-argo-cd) for further details on the installation.
 - The connection credentials to Kafka are provided to you by Port.
 - If you want to trigger a GitLab Pipeline, you need to have a [GitLab trigger token](https://docs.gitlab.com/ee/ci/triggers/)